 Second, when a client entrusts the lawyer with the client’s property, in any form – documents, physical objects, money, whatever – the lawyer has a duty to protect and preserve it until it is returned to the client or until it is otherwise disposed of in accordance with the client’s wishes.
 Rule 1.15 states: “A lawyer shall hold property of clients or third persons that is in a lawyer’s possession in connection with a representation separate from the lawyer’s own property.
 “Again, there are no exceptions and no time limitations.

-With respect to property, once again, the client may entrust the lawyer with possession of valuable documents, family treasures, or large sums of money.
+With respect to the property, once again, the client may entrust the lawyer with possession of valuable documents, family treasures, or large sums of money.
 In all of these cases, the client can only do so with confidence if they have complete trust in the lawyer.

-Confidentiality and Information Governance
+Law Firm Records Management: Confidentiality and Information Governance

 This duty cascades throughout the firm’s record-keeping system.
 File rooms must be physically secured in some appropriate manner.
-Electronic recordkeeping systems must be secure, and appropriate permissions must be employed to prevent unauthorized access, even by employees of the firm.
+Legal records management software must be secure, and appropriate permissions must be employed to prevent unauthorized access, even by employees of the firm.
 Appropriate steps must also be taken to prevent data breaches and security incidents.
 This attention to confidentiality and security extends to the desktop – there’s no place where a clean desktop policy is more important than a lawyer’s desk.
 It also extends to cloud-based information systems and other external vendors.
 In both cases, the lawyer has an ethical duty to ensure that the vendor is taking appropriate steps to ensure that the records are being maintained in a safe and secure manner, protected from both loss and compromise.

 Client Property and Information Governance

-The lawyer may also take possession of other client property as well: original or duplicate business records, wills, property titles, and many other kinds of records and artifacts.
+The lawyer may also take possession of other client property as well.
+Legal records examples include original or duplicate business records, wills, property titles, and many other kinds of records and artifacts.
 In many jurisdictions, the client’s ownership interest extends to the entire case file.
 In every case, the fact that the lawyer has possession of the records does not vest ownership in the lawyer, nor does it in any way impair the client’s ownership of them.
 That reality imposes some duties on the lawyer: The lawyer cannot destroy client property (such as, for example, the matter file, or duplicate records provided during discovery) unless and until the client has consented to its destruction.
 That consent can occur by agreement, as in the engagement letter, or it can occur later.
-But the lawyer cannot assume that mere passage of time, or the fact that the lawyer has lost track of the client, give rise to a right to destroy old client property or matter files.
-A clear understanding with the client, and a sound and effective management process for legal records to effectuate that understanding, are therefore key to fulfilling these duties.
+But the lawyer cannot assume that the mere passage of time, or the fact that the lawyer has lost track of the client, gives rise to a right to destroy old client property or matter files.
+A clear understanding of the client, and a sound and effective management process for legal records to effectuate that understanding, are therefore key to fulfilling these duties.

 The duty to preserve a client’s property can give rise to tension with the duty to preserve client confidentiality if records and relationships are not well-managed.
-A lawyer’s privilege extends to lawyer-client communications and lawyer work product; but it does not extend to client records in the lawyer’s possession if they are not otherwise privileged.
-Other lawyers can, and sometimes do, seek discovery of the client’s legal records from the lawyer if they cannot obtain those records from the client.
-This can occur when the client has a records retention schedule and rigorously enforces it, but the law firm has no policy regarding disposition of matter files or does not communicate it to the client.
+A lawyer’s privilege extends to lawyer-client communications and lawyer work product, but it does not extend to client records in the lawyer’s possession if they are not otherwise privileged.
+Other lawyers can, and sometimes do seek discovery of the client’s legal records from the lawyer if they cannot obtain those records from the client.
+This can occur when the client has a records retention schedule and rigorously enforces it, but the law firm has no policy regarding the disposition of matter files or does not communicate it to the client.
 This is both embarrassing for the lawyer and a potential malpractice claim, so a sound retention policy and communication of it to the client are matters of considerable importance.